jeffersonnnn/ZEclipse/README.md

 ## ⚠️ Development Status

-BlackoutSOL is currently in **BETA** stage.
+ZEclipse is currently in **BETA** stage.
 All core privacy features are implemented and thoroughly tested, but we recommend caution when using in production environments.

 - ✅ Multi-hop Transaction Architecture: **FULLY IMPLEMENTED**
 - ✅ Zero-Knowledge Proof Verification: **FULLY IMPLEMENTED**